bbssppllvv/apple-docs-mcp-server/README.md

    - `alwaysAllow: [...]` - All tools pre-approved, zero confirmation dialogs
    - `timeout: 30000` - Sufficient timeout for database operations

+   **⚠️ IMPORTANT**: Also disable "MCP Tools Protection" in Cursor Settings → Chat for full automation.

 2. **Alternative: .env file method**
    If you prefer separate .env files, create `.env` in your project root:
    ```bash